 Portable oxygen equipment and portable respirators are permitted on ADA Paratransit service.
 The CAT ADA Paratransit driver will assist you in securing this equipment on the vehicle.
 CAT ADA Paratransit drivers are not permitted, however, to assist you in using this equipment.
 If you need assistance with portable life support equipment, please arrange to bring a qualified attendant along with you.

 Customers may travel with a service animal.
-Service animals include guide dogs, signal dogs and other dogs trained to work or perform tasks for persons with disabilities.
+Service animals include guide animals, signal animals and other animals trained to work or perform tasks for persons with disabilities.
 If you will be traveling with a service animal, be sure to inform transportation call center staff when scheduling a ride.

 Please note that the service animals must be under control at all times.
 Under the ADA, service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.

-Animals that are not service animals may ride on ADA Paratransit service only if they are properly secured in a cage or kennel.
-For safety reasons, CAT ADA Paratransit drivers are not permitted to carry cages or kennels on or off the ADA Paratransit vehicles.
+Animals that are not service animals may ride on ADA Paratransit service only if they are properly secured in a pet carrier, cage or kennel.
+For safety reasons, CAT ADA Paratransit drivers are not permitted to carry pet carriers, cages or kennels on or off the ADA Paratransit vehicles.
 If you need assistance with a pet, please arrange to travel with someone who can help you.